Color Image Set Recognition Based on Quaternionic Grassmannians: Abstract

 \section{Abstract}

 We propose a new method for recognizing color image sets using quaternionic Grassmannians, which use the power of quaternions to capture color information and represent each color image set as a point on the quaternionic Grassmannian.
 We provide a direct formula to calculate the shortest distance between two points on the quaternionic Grassmannian, and use this distance to build a new classification framework.
-Experiments on the ETH-80 benchmark dataset show that our method achieves good recognition results.
+Experiments on the ETH-80 benchmark dataset and the Highway Traffic video dataset show that our method achieves good recognition results.
 We also discuss some limitations in stability and suggest ways the method can be improved in the future.